Tennant Creek Mining and Gas Projects

 - Rover 1 copper-gold project, Hatches Creek tungsten and Wonarah phosphate projects, are other prospects in the Tennant Creek area which have potential for future mining development.

 * Major project updates - current as of 23 January 2019

 The Northern Gas Pipeline (NGP) will transport approximately 90 terajoules (TJ) per day of Territory gas 622km from the Amadeus Gas Pipeline near Tennant Creek to the Carpentaria Gas Pipeline near Mount Isa.
 Some 457km of the pipeline are within the NT.
 Construction of the $800 million project was completed in November 2018 with commissioning being completed in December 2018.
 Jemena own and operate the pipeline with first commercial gas flowing on the 3 January 2019.

-The project employed 385 people from within the NT of which 153 were Indigenous workers.
+The project employed 385 people from within the NT of which 153 were Aboriginal workers.
 In the Barkly region 264 jobs were created.
 Longer term the project will employ nine staff in Tennant Creek.

-Businesses were issued 158 contracts within the NT, 11 of which issued to Indigenous businesses and 93 awarded to Barkly region businesses.
+Businesses were issued 158 contracts within the NT, 11 of which issued to Aboriginal businesses and 93 awarded to Barkly region businesses.